Sometimes when you open Steam, it will get stuck on the message Allocating disk space on Windows 10 and will get stuck and there will be no progress.

 Sometimes the server that you are using presently may be under maintenance, or maybe already full.
 Under such situations, changing your downloading server would help solve the problem of Steam client stuck on Allocating disk space screen on Windows 10.

 1. Run Steam client as Admin.

 2. You will find Steam on top left corner, click there.

 3. Now go to Settings from drop down.

 4. Go to Downloads and then Go to Download Region, and click the dropdown to choose some other download from server.

 When you decide to refresh Steam installation files, you must first make sure that there would be no interruption to the installation in between or until it is complete.
 This is because any interruption during the copy stage can again corrupt the files and you’ll have to download them once again.
 Once you are sure you won’t be interrupted, you must:

-- Kill the Steam process from Task Manager application.
+- Firstly, kill the Steam process from the Task Manager application on your computer.